Fully quantum fluctuation theorems

 \subsection{Examples}

-The main purpose of these examples is to show that there exist setups of Hamiltonians, states, and unitary operations that satisfy Assumptions \ref{Def1} and Assumptions \ref{Def2}.
+The main purpose of these examples is to show that there exist setups of Hamiltonians, states, and unitary operators that satisfy Assumptions \ref{Def1} and Assumptions \ref{Def2}.
 We also take the opportunity to construct discretizations of paths of Hamiltonian within these models.
 The reason for why these demonstrations have been postponed until this section is that the energy-translation invariant systems have properties that make them convenient for constructing explicit examples.
-These examples are only sketched, and the details of the straightforward but sometimes rather long-winding confirmations are left to the reader.
+These examples are only sketched, and the details of the straightforward but in some cases somewhat long-winding confirmations are left to the reader.